 Where Is Nova Scotia?

-Key geographic features you will see:
+Key geographic features for your GPS:

-- The South Shore: The rugged, lighthouse-dotted coastline running southwest from Halifax toward Yarmouth.
+The South Shore: The rugged, lighthouse-dotted coastline running southwest from Halifax toward Yarmouth.

-Major Hubs & Communities (Geographic Layout)
+Major Hubs & Communities

 Halifax (The Central Anchor)